riccardorenzulli/riccardorenzulli/_pages/about.md

 Hello, World!

-I am fascinated by understanding and reasoning with **deep neural networks** (DNNs) and how we can enhance their cognitive plausibility.
+I am fascinated by understanding and reasoning with **deep neural networks** and how we can enhance their cognitive plausibility.
 As different networks encode distinct assumptions, can we leverage these **inductive biases** to construct more robust models?
 For instance, is it possible to create networks that require less data and fewer parameters by modeling intricate objects as compositions of distinct parts?

 To mention a bunch of keywords, I'm interested in *representation learning*, *object-centric learning*, *prototypical learning*, *shortcut learning*, *robustness*, *interpretability* and *foundation models*.
 Additionally, I'm keen on exploring diverse applications, such as medical image analysis and aerial/satellite imagery.